 The Virginia Department of Elections offers COMET at no charge to any registered committee in the Commonwealth.
-The Virginia Department of Elections provides all of the support for this application and is available to assist you with your questions.
-However, if your committee wishes to use an outside company, you may choose from one of the Virginia Department of Elections Approved Vendors.
+The Department of Elections provides all of the support for this application and is available to assist you with your questions.
+However, if your committee wishes to use an outside company, they may choose from one of the Virginia Department of Elections Approved Vendors.
 The Virginia Department of Elections certifies all companies who wish to sell their software for the purposes of creating campaign finance reports to be filed in Virginia.
 Once their software is approved, the Virginia Department of Elections will accept campaign finance reports created from the company's software.
-Virginia Department of Elections staff can not help with issues between your committee and your chosen Approved Vendor.